MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 4. Select **Save**.

-5. After a device is enrolled in Intune, you can add it to a device group.
+5. After a device is enrolled in Intune, you can add it to a device group in Defender for Business.
 [Learn more about device groups in Microsoft Defender for Business](mdb-create-edit-device-groups.md).

 > [!TIP]
 > To learn more, see [Enable Windows automatic enrollment](/mem/intune/enrollment/windows-enroll).